Chetan061/Linear-Regression-3/README.md

 ## Hypothesis

-*  H0 :- There is no Linear relationship between Price and Sale, Internal_memory, Rear_cam , Front_cam  & Thickness
+*  H0 :- There is no Linear relationship between Price and Sale, Internal_memory, Rear_cam , Front_cam  & Thickness.

        Vs

-*  H1 :- There is Linear relationship between Price and Sale, Internal_memory, Rear_cam , Front_cam  & Thickness
+*  H1 :- There is Linear relationship between Price and Sale, Internal_memory, Rear_cam , Front_cam  & Thickness.

  ## Python packages used